 E.U.

+ID No. Brief Description

-ID No. 001 Combustion Turbine 1A 002 Combustion Turbine 1B 003 Combustion Turbine 2A
+001 Combustion Turbine 1A

+002 Combustion Turbine 1B

+003 Combustion Turbine 2A

 Hardee Power Partners, Limited (HPP) operates a nominal 370 megawatt (MW) electric generation facility located approximately nine miles northwest of Wauchula in Hardee County, Florida.
-The Hardee Power Station includes three identical General Electric (GE) model PG-7111EA combustion turbines (CT-1A, CT-1B, and CT-2A) each having a nominal power production output of 75 MW.
+The Hardee Power Station includes is comprised of three identical General Electric (GE) model PG-7111EA combustion turbines (CT-1A, CT-1B, and CT-2A) each having a nominal power productioon output of 75 MW and a GE model PG-7121EA combustion turbine with electrical generation (75 MW).
 CT-1A and 1B are each equipped with a heat recovery steam generator (HRSG) which feed one, common steam turbine (ST).
 CT-2A and CT-2B are simple cycle combustion turbines (CTs).
 CT-1A and CT-2A are each equipped with a stack to bypass each unit's HRSG.